15 Global Climate Change

 Figure 15.19: Antarctic ice showing hundreds of tiny trapped air bubbles from the atmosphere thousands of years ago.

-Small pieces of this ice are crushed, and the ancient air is extracted into a that can detect the ancient ’s chemistry.
+Small pieces of this ice are crushed, and the ancient air is extracted into a mass spectrometer that can detect the ancient atmosphere’s chemistry.
 Carbon dioxide levels are recreated from these measurements.
 Over the last 800,000 years, the maximum carbon dioxide concentration during warm times was about 300 parts per million (ppm), and the minimum was about 170 ppm during cold stretches.
 Currently, the earth’s atmospheric carbon dioxide content is over 410 ppm.

 Graph of composite carbon dioxide record: the horizontal axis spans 800,000 years ago on the left to 0 years ago (present day) on the right and the vertical axis spans 170 at the bottom to 310 ppm at the top.
 CO2 concentrations increase to around 290 ppm during warm periods and decrease to around 190 ppm during glacial periods with approximately 9 regular cycles throughout the graph.